It’s a crisp Sunday afternoon and I’m sitting at a large round table with my nai nai, my ye ye, their home aid, and three strangers.

 A server passes, asks me in Chinese if I want anything from her cart.
 “Har gao,” I tell her.
 It’s one of the few things I’ve always known how to order in Cantonese.
-It’s a dish I’ve grow up with at dim sum; I’ve always loved the little shrimp dumplings with their clear, neatly-folded wrappers.
+It’s a dish I’ve grown up with at dim sum; I’ve always loved the little shrimp dumplings with their clear, neatly-folded wrappers.
 Chewy on the outside, hot and delicious on the inside.
 I could eat a hundred of them.
 Nai Nai nods in approval.
 “Good!” she says.
-Ye Ye is laughing, amused at my attempts at Cantonese.
+Ye Ye is laughing, amused at my attempt to blend in.

 We order one of my favorite desserts, sweet little bao filled with warm vanilla custard, decorated with cute pig faces.

 “You left the nose!”
 I tell Ye Ye, pointing to the little discarded dough snout sitting on the plate.
 He shakes his head.
 “I don’t like.”

 Nai Nai says something in Cantonese to the home aid and gestures to the bill, but I pluck it out of her hands, as is customary, and insist that I pay.

 My ye ye is highly offended, also as is customary.
 “No, no!” he cries.
 “This is for Ye Ye to pay.”
 We struggle over the bill, and he says something in Chinese.
 “Treat,” he says.
 I don’t know what he means.